System Applications Not Working

 4. And system/program files or registry entries are corrupted.

 To solve all these problems, you can run a system file checker, run a performance diagnostic tool, scan your laptop computer for malware, reinstall a program, update Windows, perform a clean boot, or run the DISM tool.
-Now we will move forward and look into how to apply these troubleshooting methods to resolve the "System applications not working" message display on the screen.
+Now, we will look into how to apply these troubleshooting methods to resolve the "System applications not working" message displayed on the screen.

 Perform a Clean Boot:

-When we first open the Windows with regular start-up operation, several applications and services start automatically and then run in the background.
-The programs which start automatically include basic system processes, antivirus software, system utility applications and other software that has been previously installed at some point of time.
-With all these applications and services running in the program can cause software conflicts.
-A clean boot helps to remove the software conflicts when a program is installed or updated.
+When we first open Windows with regular startup operation, several applications and services start automatically and then run in the background.
+The programs that start automatically include basic system processes, antivirus software, system utility applications, and other software previously installed at some point.
+All these applications and services running in the program can cause software conflicts.
+A clean boot helps to remove software conflicts when a program is installed or updated.
 A clean boot is performed to start Windows using a minimal set of drivers and software programs.
-One or more installed programs may be interfering with the plan that causes the "System applications not working" problem.
+One or more installed programs may interfere with the plan, causing the "System applications not working" problem.
 You can perform the following steps to perform a clean boot:

 1. Type "System Configuration" in Windows search and click on it.

-2. Now when system configuration windows open, you will see five different tabs: General, Boot, Services, Startup and Tools.
-In this method, we will use Services and Start-up tabs.
+2. When the system configuration windows open, you will see five tabs: General, Boot, Services, Startup, and Tools.
+In this method, we will use the Services and Startup tabs.

-3. Click on Services tab and check the box named "Hide all Microsoft services".
-By doing this, all Microsoft services will be hidden, and only third party services remain.
+3. Click on the Services tab and check the box "Hide all Microsoft services."
+Doing this will hide all Microsoft services, and only third-party services will remain.

-4. Now, click on "Disable all" to disable all non-Microsoft services.
+4. Now, click "Disable all" to turn off all non-Microsoft services.

-6. Under the task manager start-up tab, select all enabled applications and disable them one by one by choosing each application and clicking the "Disable" button.
+6. Under the task manager startup tab, select all enabled applications and disable them individually by choosing each application and clicking the "Disable" button.

-7. Once all programs are disabled, close task manager, and click "ok" in the System configuration start-up tab.
+7. Once all programs are disabled, close the task manager and click "ok" in the System configuration startup tab.

-9. If the program works and messages no longer occur, you will need to determine which program was interfering with it.
+9. If the program works and messages no longer occur, you must determine which program was interfering with it.
 You can check it by enabling the disabled program one by one.
 If you find a problematic plan, then consider uninstalling it.

 Scan your System:

-To run a full system scan using Windows Defender, type virus in search and click on the "Virus and Threat Protection".
-In the virus and threat, protection window clicks on "Run a new Advanced Scan" option.
-There you will see three options: Full; Custom; and Windows Defender Offline.
-It is feasible to choose "Full Scan", it will check all the files and programs running on your hard disk.
+To run a full system scan using Windows Defender, type virus in search and click on "Virus and Threat Protection."
+Click the "Run a new Advanced Scan" option in the virus and threat protection window.
+You will see three options: Full, Custom, and Windows Defender Offline.
+It is feasible to choose "Full Scan"; it will check all the files and programs running on your hard disk.
 Note that it will take some time, usually an hour.
 Now click on Scan Now when the Full Scan option is selected.
 If you have third-party antivirus software installed, you can use that rather than Windows Defender.
 From our top antivirus malware list, choose a virus and malware scanner.

 Run Maintenance and Performance Troubleshoot:

-You can also try to run the System performance Trouble-shooter.
+You can also try to run the System Performance Troubleshooter.
 This automatically finds and fixes problems and checks issues that might slow down the computer.
 Type the "msdt.exe -id Performance Diagnostic" command in the Run dialogue box, and press enter to run it.
 Find the advanced option and click on it.
-Ensure that the "Apply repairs automatically" checkbox is marked and click "Run as Administrator" and follow the instructions.
-After running the trouble-shooter, check if "System applications not working" problem still occurs.
+Ensure that the "Apply repairs automatically" checkbox is marked, and click "Run as Administrator" and follow the instructions.
+After running the Troubleshooter, check if the "System applications not working" problem still occurs.

 Run System File Checker:

-System file checker is a Windows utility program that shows users to scan for corruption in system files and also to restore them.
-Now, this write-up describes how to run the System File Checker tool(SFC.exe) to scan system files and repair any missing or corrupted ones.
+System file checker is a Windows utility program that shows users how to scan for corruption in system files and restore them.
+This write-up describes how to run the System File Checker tool(SFC.exe) to scan system files and repair any missing or corrupted ones.
 If a Windows Resource Protection(WRP) file is missing or corrupted, Windows may not behave as expected.
-Like some Windows function might fail, or windows will crash.
-The "SFC scan now" is a command prompt, command which is used to run system file checker.
-There are various CFC commands and this SFC fc scan now" is one of them.
-To run command prompt, type "command prompt" in search, right-click on it, and select "Run AS Administrator" from the drop-down menu to run it with administrator privileges.
-When you choose this option, a user account control prompt will appear asking if you would like to allow the Command Prompt to make changes to your computer.
+Some Windows functions might fail, or Windows will crash.
+The "SFC scan now" is a command prompt, a command that is used to run a system file checker.
+There are various CFC commands, and this SFC fc scan now" is one of them.
+To run the command prompt, type "command prompt" in search, right-click on it, and select "Run AS Administrator" from the drop-down menu to run it with administrator privileges.
+When you choose this option, a user account control prompt will appear, asking if you would like to allow the Command Prompt to make changes to your computer.
 Click Yes.

-Now if you want to use the command, in the command prompt window type "SFC/scannow" command and press enter on the keyboard to execute it.
+If you want to use the command, type the "SFC/scannow" command in the command prompt window and press enter on the keyboard to execute it.
 System File Checker will start and should take about 15 minutes to complete the Scan.
 Wait for the process to complete and then restart the system to fix System applications not working error.
 If the SFC scan does not fix the problem or you cannot run the SFC scan, run a Deployment Image Servicing and Management(DISM) Scan and then try to rerun the SFC scan.
-DISM can be used to repair and prepare Windows images, including the Windows Recovery Environment, Windows Setup and Windows PE.
-To run a DISM scan, open command prompt and type this command: "DISM /Online /Cleanup-Image /restorehealth".
+DISM can repair and prepare Windows images, including the Windows Recovery Environment, Windows Setup, and Windows PE.
+To run a DISM scan, open the command prompt and type this command: "DISM /Online /Cleanup-Image /restorehealth".
 Press enter on the keyboard to execute it.

-Temporarily Disable Your Antivirus Software: We did mention scanning your system for viruses and malware; however, you can also try to disable the antivirus software temporarily.
-The installed antivirus software may be interfering with the program and causing the "System applications not working" issue.
-To check whether the installed third-party antivirus software is not the culprit, we thus recommend to disable it.
+Temporarily Disable Your Antivirus Software: We mentioned scanning your system for viruses and malware; however, you can also try temporarily turning off the antivirus software.
+The installed antivirus software may interfere with the program and cause the "System applications not working" issue.
+To check whether the installed third-party antivirus software is not the culprit, we thus recommend turning it off.

-Then relaunch the program and check if the problem persists.
-If disabling the antivirus software helps, then you can switch to another product, or you can reinstall the currently-installed software to resolve System applications not working issue.
+Then, relaunch the program and check if the problem persists.
+If turning off the antivirus software helps, you can switch to another product or reinstall the currently installed software to resolve the issue of the system applications not working.

-Check For Registry Issue: If there are registry corruptions, missing shared DLLs, unused file extensions, ActiveX and class issues, obsolete software, etc. you can quickly scan for these issues using CCleaner Software and fix them.
+Check For Registry Issue: If registry corruptions, missing shared DLLs, unused file extensions, ActiveX and class issues, obsolete software, etc., you can quickly scan for these issues using CCleaner Software and fix them.

 This software is a small, practical utility for computers running Microsoft Windows.
-This software cleans junk and issues that accumulate over time: temporary files, broken shortcuts and other problems.
-It also protects privacy, cleans browsing history and temporary internet files.
-CCleaner will also clean redundant files from various programs, thus saving hard disk space, remove unneeded entries in Windows Registry, help install software and select which program starts with Windows.
+This software cleans junk and issues accumulated over time: temporary files, broken shortcuts, and other problems.
+It also protects privacy and cleans browsing history and temporary internet files.
+CCleaner will also clean redundant files from various programs, thus saving hard disk space, removing unneeded entries in the Windows Registry, helping install software, and selecting which program starts with Windows.
 When downloaded, install CCleaner and open it.
 Select "Registry" on the left pane and click "Scan for Issues".
 It will look for any registry issues on your laptop computer.
-To clean or fix them, click "Fix selected Issues".
+To clean or fix them, click "Fix Selected Issues."
 Close CCleaner when finished and check if the message "The application not responding" still occurs.

-Update Windows: Checking for the latest windows update and installing them may solve many problems.
-If Windows has not been updated for a long time, we suggest you check for the updates manually and then install them.
+Update Windows: Checking for the latest Windows updates and installing them may solve many problems.
+If Windows has not been updated for a long time, we suggest you manually check for the updates and install them.

-To check for Windows update, type "check for updates" and click the result.
-You will be automatically directed to the windows update section.
+To check for Windows updates, type "check for updates" and click the result.
+You will be automatically directed to the Windows update section.
 Click check for updates.
 Windows will start checking for updates.
 If there are updates available, then install them.
-After the updates are installed ( if there are any to install) restart your computer and see if the problem persists.
+After the updates are installed ( if there are any to install), restart your computer and see if the problem persists.

-Reinstall the Program: If none of those as mentioned earlier procedures solves the issue, try reinstalling the program causing "The program is not responding" problem.
-There may be program files which can be corrupted, or there are incorrect program settings.
+Reinstall the Program: If none of those mentioned earlier procedures solve the issue, try reinstalling the program, causing the "The program is not responding" problem.
+There may be program files that can be corrupted or incorrect program settings.
 Moreover, by reinstalling the program, you will have the recent version of that program.

 To uninstall it, open the run dialogue box and type the "appwiz.
 CPL" command.
-Press enter or click Ok to execute the command.
-In the programs and features window, locate the program and uninstall it by right-clicking on it and choosing Uninstall from the Drop-down menu.
-Now download and install a fresh copy and see if the problem persists.
-This will solve the System applications not working error too.
+Press enter or click OK to execute the command.
+In the programs and features window, locate and uninstall the program by right-clicking on it and choosing Uninstall from the Drop-down menu.
+Now, download and install a fresh copy and see if the problem persists.
+This will solve the System applications not working error, too.

 Conclusion

-With all the theories as mentioned above and the practical steps, we hope that you may resolve the "System applications not working" problem.
-But if you can't, don't lose all hope there is still one thing that you can do.
-If your laptop is under warranty or you know any reputable repair shop, then the device could be repaired with the minimum of effort.
-When looking for someone, to whom you can personally visit, and wants your laptop to be repaired manually, you can always go to NSS laptop Service Center.
-NSS laptop Service Center is one of the trustworthy places for your laptops and other gadgets.
-You can also visit them on this website http://www.nsslaptopservicecenter.com.
-You can pre-book for repair, delivery, pick up and full diagnosis of your computer and any other gadgets.
-They also provide a check on delivery option so you can first check your computer when delivered to your doorstep and then pay them.
-They have had a great experience in working and resolving technical problems related to any varieties of laptops or any other gadgets.
-They provide a variety of your services like printer repair and motherboard repair.
+With all the theories mentioned above and the practical steps, we hope you may resolve the "System applications not working" problem.
+But if you can't, don't lose all hope; there is still one thing you can do.
+If your laptop is under warranty or you know any reputable repair shop, the device could be repaired with minimum effort.
+When looking for someone you can visit who wants your laptop fixed manually, you can always go to the NSS Laptop Service Center.
+NSS Laptop Service Center is one of the trustworthy places for your laptops and other gadgets.
+You can also visit them on this website: http://www.nsslaptopservicecenter.com.
+You can pre-book for repair, delivery, pick up, and complete diagnosis of your computer and any other gadgets.
+They also provide a check-on-delivery option to check your computer when it is delivered to your doorstep and then pay them.
+They have had significant experience working and resolving technical problems related to various laptops or other gadgets.
+They provide a variety of services like printer repair and motherboard repair.
 All these services are cost-effective, and you can rely on this place with your laptops and other electronic gadgets.

 #fixwindowapps #fixproblemwithapps #fixsystemapplications #fixlaptopapplicationsnotworking